-The machine running our PRTG core server does not have full internet access.
-Which URLs do I need to make available to the core server so I can use the auto-update functionality and automatic software activation?
+The system running our PRTG core server does not have full internet access.
+Which URLs do I need to make available to the PRTG core server so I can use the auto-update functionality and automatic software activation?
 Are there sensor types that connect to external sources?

 PRTG needs to connect to several external servers for full functionality.
 These connections are required for several purposes, such as PRTG updates and licensing, for notifications, and for monitoring with certain sensor types.